 · Frustration, anger and verbal and physical threats / aggression

 · Anxiety and self-harm

 At Eastfield, we recognise that we all need to support our mental health and well-being.
 Children with SEMH needs can, with appropriate support, learn to manage their response to their emotions (self-regulate) and live successful lives.

-At Eastfield Primary school we have a Behaviour and Welfare Officer (Miss Griffiths) and a SEMH and Behaviour Support Practitioner (Miss Goode).
+At Eastfield Primary school we have a Behaviour and Welfare Officer (Mrs Heaton).

-One of our SEMH interventions is Cool Kids and here are some videos by Miss Goode (our SEMH practitioner) showing you Cool Kids activities.
+One of our SEMH interventions is Cool Kids and here are some videos showing you example Cool Kids activities.